ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/04_running-scripts.md

 computer.
 It's a great bird's-eye view of what is going on at any one point in your system.
 But for that reason it can also be overwhelming.
-Calling `top` with no arguments shows a giant, shifting wall of text; for the purposes of this chapter, it will be more useful to zero-in on a specific user.
+Calling `top` with no arguments shows a giant, shifting wall of text; for the purposes of this chapter, it will be more useful to look at a specific user.

 Running